St. Mary's Chapel, Maguiresbridge

 St Mary's, Maguiresbridge is a Roman Catholic chapel in Maguiresbridge, County Fermanagh, Northern Ireland, erected c.
 1822.
 The church's main source of light is pointed windows, and the altar is embellished with a painting.
-St Marys church is in the parish of Lisnaskea-Maguiresbridge (Aghalurcher) in the Roman Catholic Diocese of Clogher.
+St Mary's church is in the parish of Lisnaskea-Maguiresbridge (Aghalurcher) in the Roman Catholic Diocese of Clogher.
 It is a Grade B listed building.